TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/supported_boards.md

 ### SPI Drivers

-From 3.3 Beta 1_3, the following SPI drivers are supported on STM32 only (except the Fly-407ZG)
+The following SPI drivers are supported on STM32 only (except the Fly-407ZG)
-- TMC5160
+- TMC5160 - This includes full sensorless homing and stall detection support